ngmysamuel/pricer/README.md

 |$\frac{\partial w}{\partial T}$|Taken as the change in w divided by the change in y, $\frac{\Delta w}{\Delta T}$, while keeping $y$ constant.
 This thus, is problematic because $y$ cannot be kept constant while varying $T$.
 This can be manipulated into $\frac{\Delta w}{\Delta T}_K + \frac{\Delta w}{\Delta K}_T \cdot (r-q)K$.
 This derivation is left as an exercise to the reader. (kidding, see below for the derivation).
 Note the subscript $_x$ represents what is kept constant. |
 |$\frac{\partial^2 w}{\partial y^2}$| Similar to the above but make use of $\frac{\Delta w}{\Delta y}$'s gradient while still keeping $T$ unchanging.|

-Some additonal remarks on the grids of the variables

 |Grids of variables|Notes|
 |-|-|
 |Maturity|1D varies along the horizontal (increases →) |